 \subsection{Task II: Action Proposal}

+\textbf{Task Description.} {The action proposal is a novel task for world model, based on \textbf{Observations 3.1 and 4.2}.
+Basically, we will ask the world model to recommend top-$K$ actions that can potentially complete the task.
+Specifically, we follow the representation of the state in the next state prediction, with the additional information: i) the examples of actions, and ii) the previous actions.
+The previous actions can help the LLMs to understand the game progress.} The code to LLM for the action proposal is displayed in Appendix~\ref{app:prompt_action_proposal}.
+One key issue for the action proposal is that the action generated by the world model may not be valid for the game at the current state.
+Therefore, given the predicted action $a'$ and the set of possible actions to be executed at the current state $A'$, we leverage the text-embedding model, i.e., \texttt{text-embedding-3-small}~\citep{openaiada} to query the most similar actions with the cosine similarity, i.e., $a^*=\arg\max\{\texttt{emb}(a', a), \forall a\in A'\}$.

-\paragraph{Evaluation Protocol.} The action proposal requires the world model to generate the top-$K$ potential actions to complete the tasks, where $K\in\{1, 2, 3, 5, 10\}$.
-Specifically, given the action sequence $\bm{a}$ generated by the rule-based policies, we will let the world model to generate the potential actions with the states along with the path of $\bm{a}$ to complete the task.
+\textbf{Evaluation Protocol.} The action proposal requires the world model to generate the top-$K$ potential actions to complete the tasks, where $K\in\{1, 2, 3, 5, 10\}$.
+Specifically, given the action sequence $\bm{a}$ generated by the rule-based policies\footnote{{We note that there may be more than one policy to complete the task.
+However, we cannot enumerate all possible policies and we view this evaluation as the lower bound performance of the model in action proposal.}}, we will let the world model to generate the potential actions with the states along with the path of $\bm{a}$ to complete the task.